Education Where It's Needed Most

-The MAC program focuses on experience-based learning intended to explicitly link theory with practice through immersion in the urban high school setting.
-You’ll begin the program by working alongside experienced teachers, while gradually increasing your opportunity and responsibility for teaching in the high school classroom.
-As a result, you’ll be well prepared to teach and help urban students achieve academic excellence, despite challenges they may face.
+The MAC program focuses on experience-based learning intended to explicitly link theory with practice through immersion in the challenging middle and high school setting.
+You’ll begin the program by working alongside experienced teachers, while gradually increasing your opportunity and responsibility for teaching in these classrooms.
+As a result, you’ll be well prepared to teach and help students achieve academic excellence, despite challenges they may face.

-The program is taught on-site at small, urban high schools in Detroit, Flint, and other urban districts where you’ll work closely with expert university and high school faculty who facilitate and support your growing expertise in teaching.
+The program is taught on-site at middle and high schools in Detroit, Flint, Alaska, and other challenging school environments where you’ll work closely with expert university and school faculty who facilitate and support your growing expertise in teaching.
 The field-based setting is invaluable in building a sense of community with your instructors, cohort peers, coaching teachers, and students.
 Our faculty experts are committed to your success, making themselves available to you outside the normal class schedule with flexible office hours and online access.

 The program’s robust emphasis on field experience is coupled with seminars offered in a mixed-mode format (both online and face-to-face).
 Field experiences of 10-12 hours per week are arranged by you and your coaching teacher.
-With a requirement of 45-46 credits, the traditional full-time MAC program is completed in two years, with an option to earn your teaching certificate in one year.
+With a requirement of 45 credits, the traditional full-time MAC program is completed in less than two years, with an option to earn your teaching certificate in one year.

 You’ll complete the MAC program with a small cohort of fellow educators who share your passion for making a difference through education.
 This cohort structure enables you to develop a strong support network for personal and professional development.
 Coursework emphasizes team-based project work that allows for networking while improving collaborative and communication skills.

-Upon successful completion of the program degree requirements, the Scholastic Aptitude Test (SAT), and the Michigan Test for Teacher's Certification (MTTC) examination in a secondary education content area, the candidate will be eligible for a Michigan Interim teaching certificate.
+Upon successful completion of the program degree requirements, the Scholastic Aptitude Test (SAT) or similar test of basic skills, and the Michigan Test for Teacher's Certification (MTTC) examination in a secondary education content area, the candidate will be eligible for a Michigan Interim Teaching License.
+Candidates may be eligible for their teaching license after just one year.

 ALTERNATE ROUTE TO TEACHER CERTIFICATION